mlr3mbo: Bayesian Optimization in R: Bayesian Optimization

 \subsection{Surrogate Model}

 The SM $\fh$ is a (usually nonlinear, probabilistic) regression function that approximates the unknown black-box function $f$ using the data observed so far.
 It serves as a substitute for the underlying expensive black-box problem that is cheap to evaluate.
 A primary factor influencing the choice of SM is the structure of the search space $\X$.
 If the search space is purely numerical, GPs\cite{rasmussen2005} are usually the recommended choice\cite{garnett2023}.
-They constitute a local, fully probabilistic regression model that includes posterior uncertainty estimation (see Section \nameref{sec:acquisition-function} for why this is usually necessary) and can be flexibly adapted via a covariance kernel.
+They constitute a local, fully probabilistic regression model that includes posterior uncertainty estimation (see Section~\nameref{sec:acquisition-function} for why this is usually necessary) and can be flexibly adapted via a covariance kernel.

-If the search space includes categorical parameters or hierarchical dependencies between parameters, random forests are a viable alternative, as they can handle such parameters directly\cite{hutter2011,eggensperger2022}.
+If the search space includes categorical parameters or hierarchical dependencies between parameters, random forests are a viable alternative, as they can handle such parameters directly\cite{hutter2011,eggensperger2021}.
+GPs have also been extended to mixed and categorical search spaces via specialized kernels and encodings\cite{garrido-merchan2020,ru2020,daulton2022}, although this typically requires more modeling care than the direct handling provided by tree-based surrogates.
 To enable the use of random forests as surrogates in BO, it is necessary to compute posterior uncertainty estimates, for which several more or less heuristic approaches exist, including jackknife\cite{wager2014}, infinitesimal jackknife\cite{wager2014}, ensemble standard deviation (ESD)\cite{hutter2011}, and the law of total variance (LTV)\cite{hutter2014}.
 See Supplement~\nameref{sec:uncertainty-estimation} for more information on uncertainty estimation.

 Another important consideration is the computational complexity of the SM.
-Vanilla GPs scale with $O(n^3 + p\,n^2)$, where $n$ is the number of data points and $p$ the number of parameters, while random forests scale with $O(\sqrt{p}\,n \log{n})$, with usual feature subsampling.
-This makes random forests preferable for large-scale optimization scenarios with many observations\cite{egele2023}.
+Vanilla GPs scale with $O(n^3 + p\,n^2)$, where $n$ is the number of data points and $p$ the number of parameters, while random forests scale with $O(T p\,n \log{n})$, where $T$ is the number of trees, with usual feature subsampling.
+This makes random forests an attractive choice in large-scale settings with many observations\cite{egele2023}, although a substantial line of recent work has developed scalable GP variants, e.g., sparse inducing-point variational inference\cite{hensman2013}, GPU-accelerated exact inference\cite{wang2019}, or trust-region-based local GPs\cite{eriksson2019}.
+Conversely, in the low-data regime typical for expensive black-box optimization, GPs often provide better-calibrated uncertainty estimates and smoother extrapolation than random forests, whose piecewise-constant predictions and heuristic variance estimators can be limiting.